skaupper/VirtualJukebox/README.md

 capabilities like controlling the playback behaviour of the music player which includes pausing/resuming/stopping/skipping the current track as well as adjusting the playback volume.

+While tracks in the admin queue are always played in order of insertion (FIFO), the tracks in the user queue can be reordered using the voting system.
+Each user has the ability to vote for tracks in the user queue.
+The top most track (i.e. the track which gets played next) is the one with the most votes.

-This repository contains the sources for the server as well as instructions on how to install and test it.
+This repository contains the sources for the server as well as instructions on how to install and test and use it.

 ## Dependencies